VLSM Subnetting Explained with Examples

 Broadcast ID 192.168.1.223

-Our remaining segments are WAN links.
+The remaining segments are WAN links.
 Their block size is 4.
-If we convert the next three host bits (28, 29, and 30th), we get sixty-four subnets having 4 IP addresses each.
+If you convert the next three host bits (28, 29, and 30th), you get 64 subnets with 4 IP addresses in each.

 0, 4, 8, 12, 16, 20, 24, 28, 32, 36, 40, 44, 48, 52, 56, 60, 64, 68, 72, 76, 80, 84, 88, 92, 96, 100, 104, 108, 112, 116, 120, 124, 128, 132, 136, 140, 144, 148, 152, 156, 160, 164, 168, 172, 176, 180, 184, 188, 192, 196, 200, 204, 208, 212, 216, 220, 224, 228, 232, 236, 240, 244, 248, 252, 256

-We cannot use the subnets 1 to 56.
-They contain the addresses we have already assigned to the development, production, and administration sections.
-We can use subnets 57, 58, and 59 for the WAN links.
+You cannot use the subnets 1 to 56.
+They contain the addresses you have already assigned to the development, production, and administration sections.
+You can use subnets 57, 58, and 59 for the WAN links.

 Subnet Subnet 57 Subnet 58 Subnet 59